King Edward's School Home Old Edwardians Website

 1951

-Executive Producer, BBC Schools Radio; Head of Audio/Radio for the SAAG Consortium; Media/Education Consultant.
+Executive Producer, BBC Schools Radio; Head of Audio/Radio for the SAAG Consortium; Media/Education consultant; poet and jazz pianist

 Vince, Charles